 XE Money Transfer (formerly HiFX) can help you get money to loved ones and businesses abroad 24/7 with no fees and at competitive rates.
 It’s available to more than 170 countries and supports limit orders that help you lock in rates on future transfers, making it a solid option for business accounts.

-- Send money to 170+ countries, free of charge
+- Send money to 170+ countries with no fee.

-- Bank-to-bank money transfers only.
-You can only send money directly to your recipient’s bank account, with no option for cash pickups.
+- Bank-to-bank only.
+Transfers are limited to your recipient’s bank account, with no option for cash pickups.

 - Two-step process.
 You must first wire money to TransferWise, which then deposits the money to your recipient’s bank account.

 - Requires a Social Security number.
 You must be a US citizen, permanent resident or temporary resident to use TransferWise.